wizzfi1/wizzfi1/README.md

 ## 💼 About Me

 I'm a passionate DevOps Engineer specializing in automating deployments, building scalable cloud infrastructure, and streamlining development workflows.
-With a strong foundation in Microsoft Azure and Kubernetes, I thrive on creating reliable CI/CD pipelines and crafting solutions with C# and .NET.
+With a strong foundation in Microsoft Azure and Kubernetes, I thrive on creating reliable CI/CD pipelines and crafting solutions.

 ---